HomereAMK/Flat_oysters--public2/03_markdowns/Population_Structure1.md

    - [Pruned SNPs list](#Pruned-SNPs-list)

 ## Genome-wide-pca
-:oyster:    use iqsub for all the following scripts    :oyster:
+:oyster:    use iqsub for all the following scripts in a separate screen   :oyster:
 ## Subsampled
 ```
 BASEDIR=02_angsdOutput